OZEV Grant: A Complete Guide

 Additional grant in Scotland

-Through the Energy Saving Trust Scotland, the Scottish Government offers Scottish residents an additional grant of up to £250 (or £350 for those in the most remote areas of Scotland), on top of the OZEV grant.
+Through the Energy Saving Trust Scotland, the Scottish Government offers Scottish residents an additional grant of up to £300, on top of the OZEV grant (if eligible).

-Just as with the OZEV grant, and in addition to it, Pod Point assists our Scottish customers to take advantage of this grant through the standard ordering process.
+Just as with the OZEV EV chargepoint grant, and in addition to it, Pod Point assists our Scottish customers to take advantage of this grant through the standard ordering process.